bridgetownrb/bridgetown/bridgetown-website/src/_docs/internationalization.md

 ### Multi-Locale Files

-If the same resource should be available to multiple locales, use a single resource file in "multi locale" mode and use special front mater and template syntax to include translated content.
+If the same resource should be available to multiple locales, use a single resource file in "multi locale" mode and use special front matter and template syntax to include translated content.
 You can switch to this mode by setting `locale: multi` in your front matter or using the `.multi` extension within your file name.
 For example: `about.multi.md`.
 This will generate resources in all of your `site.config.available_locales`.

 If you want to only output a limited set of locales, then use the `locales` front matter key to include only the locales that should be written.